kfstorm/carnivore/README.md

     args=(
         -e CARNIVORE_APPLICATION=telegram-bot
         -e CARNIVORE_TELEGRAM_TOKEN=...
-        -e CARNIVORE_TELEGRAM_CHANNEL_ID=...
+        -e CARNIVORE_TELEGRAM_CHANNEL_ID=... # optional.
+If you want to restrict the bot to a specific channel.
     )
     docker run --rm -it "${args[@]}" -v ./data:/app/data $(docker build . --quiet)
     ```

-2. Send a URL to the Telegram channel.
+2. Send a URL to the Telegram bot or a channel with the Telegram bot.
 The bot will process the URL and save the article content in Markdown format in the `data` directory.

 ## Post-processing Customization